spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/0-index.md

 There are several guides in this section, but a common starting path through them consists of the following steps:

-1. Follow the Getting Started guide that shows you how to use the **prebuilt applications** to create and deploy a Stream using Data Flow.
+1. Follow the Getting Started guide that shows you how to use the **prebuilt applications** to create and deploy a Stream by using Data Flow.
 This gives you a quick feel for how to use the Dashboard to create a stream, deploy it, and look at the logs.

 1. Develop your own source, processor, and sink application with Spring Cloud Stream, deploy them manually to a platform, and dive into what is happening in the message broker for both RabbitMQ and Apache Kafka.